sgkertsos/predict-house-price/README.md

 * Gunicorn on port 9696
 * Streamlit on port 8501

+When the Gunicorn docker container starts for the first time, the **init.py** script runs.
+In this script the following happen:

+* Data is loaded
+* Data preparation is made
+* Data is split into train and test data
+* A Random Forest Regressor model with specific parameters is trained.
+The specific model and the specific parameters were selected after model evaluation is performed by using the **notebook.ipynb** Jupyter Notebook file.
+* The model is saved under the filename **model.bin**.

+This model is then loaded by the house price predict web service to predict house prices.

 ### Access the user interface
 Open your preferred browser and navigate to the following address: